Mikeysax/mikey/README.md

 # mikey
 ### *Mikey* is a React-Redux framework for generating React-Redux projects and React-Redux files.

-Inspired by Rails generate; *Mikey* is a CLI / Framework for React/Redux applications. *Mikey* was designed to be simple, intuitive to use, and increase development speed and productivity of React/Redux applications. *Mikey* can generate React/Redux projects and files, saving the developer valuable time that can be spent building features. *Mikey* can also be used in any React/Redux project and is intended to be a broad solution.
+Inspired by Rails generate; *Mikey* is a CLI / Framework for React/Redux applications. *Mikey* was designed to be simple, intuitive to use, and increase development speed and productivity of React/Redux applications. *Mikey* can generate React/Redux projects and files, saving the developer valuable time that can be spent building features. *Mikey* can also be used in most React/Redux projects and is intended to be a broad solution.

 ![](screenshot.png)